sugar-guardians/HopHacks2023/README.md

 2. For backend, install the Python dependencies: `pip install -r requirements.txt`

+To run: `uvicorn main:app --reload` or `python main.py`

-3. For fronend, navigate to the `nurse_app` directory and run `npm install`
+4. For fronend, navigate to the `nurse_app` directory and run `npm install`

-4. For database, we are using MongoDB Atlas, MongoDB's managed database service.
+5. For database, we are using MongoDB Atlas, MongoDB's managed database service.
 No local installation necessary.

 ## Testing